What does my child need to bring to the lesson?

 What happens if you miss a lesson?

 Unfortunately we are unable to offer replacement lessons or refunds for lessons missed as you are still holding the place in the lesson.
-If we have to cancel a lesson for any reason we of course provide a replacement lesson orr refund you.
+If we have to cancel a lesson for any reason we of course provide a replacement lesson (see our terms and conditions for details).

 I am an adult and have never swum before.
 Do your lessons cater for me?